tegusi/EAGRNet/README.md

 # Edge-aware Graph Representation Learning and Reasoning for Face Parsing

-The official repository of *Edge-aware Graph Representation Learning and Reasoning for Face Parsing (ECCV 2020)*.
+The official repository of *Edge-aware Graph Representation Learning and Reasoning for Face Parsing (ECCV 2020)* and *AGRNet: Adaptive Graph Representation Learning and Reasoning for Face Parsing (TIP 2021)*.

 ## Installation